Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **Geysers push objects**.
 - **Smoke clears on open**: Opening the top hatch of the life pod clears the smoke inside.
 - **Base lights toggle**.
 (Far simpler than the T&F implementation.
 Doesn't rely on [Base Light Switch](https://www.nexusmods.com/subnautica/mods/46), but it also doesn't use a physical switch.)
+- **Soft collision sound minimum mass**: Prevents the soft collision sound from playing on objects with very low mass, such as Brain Coral bubbles.
+(T&F removes the collision sound if the object has a mass lower than 6, Fixes just checks for mass <1, which is enough to filter out the bubbles.)
 #### Miscellaneous
 - **Bladderfish tooltip**: Adds a tooltip about the Bladderfish providing oxygen if consumed raw.
 #### Multipliers